L1n3el0t/MVCProduct3/README.md

 https://localhost:7132/products

 # Example for first movie on list:
-the road map for the first movie works for id 14 rather than id 1 along with other movie ids increased by 13.
+The road map for the first movie works for id 14 rather than id 1 along with other movie ids increased by 13.

 https://localhost:7132/products/details/14